Bookkeeping for freelancers: tax, invoices and cash

 Cash basis accounting

 Most UK freelancers can use cash basis if their annual turnover is under £150,000.
-However, official guidance states you may need to leave the scheme if your turnover exceeds £300,000.
-This method is simpler because you only record money that's actually moved.
+Official guidance states you may need to leave the scheme if your turnover exceeds £300,000.

-- Simpler record-keeping: Track actual bank transactions rather than outstanding invoices
+- Simpler record-keeping: track actual bank transactions rather than outstanding invoices

 Traditional accounting

-- Clearer financial picture: See committed income and expenses, not just completed transactions
+- Clearer financial picture: see committed income and expenses, not just completed transactions

-- More deduction options: Claim losses and interest that cash basis doesn't allow
+- More deduction options: claim losses and interest that cash basis doesn't allow

 Making the right choice